SNodeC/snode.c/README.md

 #### Patch Feeds

-Third step is to patch the default OpenWRT package feeds to add the snodec feed by executing.
+Second step is to patch the default OpenWRT package feeds to add the snodec feed by executing.

 ```sh
 cd <SDK_DIR>